العربية

 Fig. 80-36A Skin incision.

 • Capsular Exposure: The tendon of insertion of the abductor digiti minimi passes just plantar to the midline of the lateral aspect of the fifth metatarsal head.
-Make the periosteal and capsular incision in a straight line 2 or 3 mm dorsal to the midline to preserve this tendon.
+Make the periosteal and capsular incision in a straight line 2 or 3 mm dorsal to the midline to preserve this tendon and the plantar capsular structures.

-• Joint Delivery: By sharp dissection, elevate the capsule dorsally and plantarward until the fifth metatarsal head can be made visible by delivering it laterally as the phalanx is pushed medially.
+• Joint Delivery: By sharp dissection, elevate the capsule dorsally and plantarward until the fifth metatarsal head can be completely visualized by delivering it laterally as the proximal phalanx is pushed medially.
+Ensure the entire lateral flare and the distal articular surface are exposed.

 ⚠️ Surgical Pitfall: Over-resection

-More metatarsal head can be removed than is intended if the medial edge of the articular cartilage is not adequately exposed.
+More metatarsal head can be removed than is intended if the medial edge of the articular cartilage is not adequately exposed and utilized as a landmark.
 Approximately 35% to 40% of the metatarsal head is usually removed to excise the bony prominence.
-A thin osteotome or a small blade on a power saw is mandatory to prevent iatrogenic fracture or excessive bone loss.
+A thin osteotome or a small sagittal saw blade is mandatory to prevent iatrogenic fracture of the metaphysis or excessive bone loss leading to joint instability.

 Image